 no dress code

-Kids know what they want, and what they want is to dress up and get some treats minus the tricks.
+Kids know what they want, and they want to dress up and get some treats minus the tricks.
 Isn’t that what Halloween night is all about?
 Candy, kiddos, and costumes?
 It sure is!
-Of course, a fabulous outfit is a must, and your children will undoubtedly agree with that.
+Of course, a fabulous costume is a must, and your children will undoubtedly agree with that.

 a reason to mingle

 Everybody loves to party and have fun.
-However, with today’s busy schedules, it can be challenging to find the time to get out as well as mingle.
+However, with today’s busy schedules, finding the time to get out and mingle can be challenging.
 Halloween parties and gatherings will give you chances to go out with good friends or family.
-In addition, you might socialize with people you wouldn’t normally socialize with.
+In addition, you might socialize with people you wouldn’t usually mix with.
 Meeting new people can be intimidating to some people, but it takes some of that pressure off during Halloween.
-We’re halfway through the 11 key benefits to Halloween.
+We’re halfway through the 11 benefits to Halloween.
 Let’s keep going!

 prevent being self-conscious

 If you’re usually a shy person, Halloween is just one of the holidays where you can be your true self and come to be a social butterfly.
-Hiding behind a mask or painted face and outfit can offer you a lot more self-confidence to head out and talk to individuals you wouldn’t usually talk to.
+Hiding behind a mask, painted face, or a costume can offer you more self-confidence to head out and talk to people you wouldn’t usually talk to.

 the gift of receiving